ogoudey/Battlebot/README.md

 Its name's Jake.

 ## Building
-Some underspecified directions for building this robot again from scratch.
+Some under-specific directions for building this robot follow.

 ### The Model
 Here is the model used to print it.